Skip to Main Content

 About Edith Cowan College

-Edith Cowan College (ECC) is located on Edith Cowan Universities Mount Lawley and Joondalup Campus West in Perth Western Australia.
+Edith Cowan College (ECC) is located on Edith Cowan University’s Joondalup Campus West and Mount Lawley Campus in Perth, Western Australia.
 The campuses are serviced by main bus routes and train services.
+Both of the ECC zones are part of ECU’s wider campus, meaning our students are part of university life from day one.
+Once your pathway is complete, the move from ECC to ECU could be a simple walk around the corner.

 Academic English Program leads into Diploma and PQP courses at ECC and various degree programs at ECU.

-Diploma courses offer in the areas of Commerce, Computing & IT, Communications, Hotel Management, Engineering and Health Science.
+Diploma courses offer in the areas of Commerce, Computing & IT, Communications, Hotel Management, Engineering, Health Science and Performing Arts (Music).

 PQP offers in the areas of Business, IT and Communications.